Niue Tax Guide for Travellers

 Taxes on Goods and Services

-A tax applied to all goods and services in Niue is known as the Niue Consumption Tax or “NCT”.
+A tax applied to all goods and services in Niue is known as the Niue Consumption Tax or “NCT” (however, many receipts state “GST” which is the consumer tax in New Zealand, but this still means “NCT”).
 This tax is applied to most things that you buy in Niue, from food in restaurants to vehicle hire to any activities you pay for.

 Almost all prices you will see in Niue will include the NCT unless stated otherwise.
 If you’re unsure, it’s always best to ask whether the price includes NCT.